Hrithikpb/Hrithikpb/README.md

-# Hello there 👋, I'm Hrithik Prativadi Bhayankara But
+# Hey there 👋, I'm Hrithik Prativadi Bhayankara

-### Software Engineer
+### Software Engineer - Full Stack Developer

+Whether it's crafting seamless user experiences, developing robust applications, or leveraging machine learning and autonomous systems, I am committed to delivering excellence and contributing to the development of groundbreaking solutions that have a lasting impact.

 - 🔭 I’m currently working on: Miro Clone Project
 - 🌱 I’m currently learning: __Blockchain, Solidity Programming, Go__